Don’t Get Trapped: Solving Business Problem, Not Technical Problems

 BUT rarely does a single technical solution solve the business problem.
 As they say, there is more than one way to skin a cat.
 It’s this reason that we need to stay away from technical problems and focus on the business problem.

-If you can solve their churn problem without killer user interface, then you’ll win the deal.
-If you can slow employee turnover without single sign on, then your in a good position.
+If you can provide reduced customer churn without killer user interface, then you’ll win the deal.
+If you can slow their rate of employee turnover without single sign on, then your in a good position.
 When you target the business problems, the technical problems are put in their APPROPRIATE place.

 When we try to solve technical problems, we are chasing our tail, as you solve one another arises.
 Once that one is fixed, yup another and another and another rise up.
 It’s a never ending pursuit and if you’re in a sales game of who can solve the most technical problems, you are fucked.
 There is always someone who can solve a problem you can’t.
 There is always a feature your prospect wants, that you don’t have.
 Don’t play that game.

 So, what to do?
 Focus on the business problems.
-When a prospect says, “it must integrate with outlook” find out why?
-How does lack of integration affect the business?
-Find out what they are looking to accomplish with the entire solution before you begin to address the one-off technical issues and problems.
+When a prospect says, “it must integrate with Outlook,” find out why?
+How does the lack of integration affect the business?
+Find out what they are looking to accomplish with the entire solution before you begin resolving technical issues and problems.
 Find out what the critical business drivers are.
 Why do they need a new solution?
 What is going on that has them investing in something new?
 The key to the sale is in the answer to that question.